 Since 1967, we’ve held true to our mission of supporting successful reentry from incarceration and promoting alternatives to incarceration.
 Each year, over 6,000 individuals enter our doors to receive our holistic services, all of which puts them on paths to productivity.
-We’re incredibly proud of the impact we make in the lives of our clients and in the community at-large.
+We’re incredibly proud of the impact we make in the lives of our participants and in the community at-large.
 We also are keenly aware that we need the support of people like you to continue doing effective work.

 You are vital to our success— now more than ever.
 This holiday season, consider these 10 options for contributing.
 We deeply appreciate your support.

 1) Subscribe to The Fortune Weekly

 Our Fortune Weekly is a go-to destination for all things criminal justice.
 Get inspiring participant stories, top news, and insightful events sent directly to your inbox.
 Sign up here.

 2) Use humanizing language